cheqd/product-docs/architecture/adr-list/adr-002-did-linked-resources.md

 ## Creating a new Resource within a Resource Collection

-To create a new DID-Linked Resource, a client application first needs to create a DID (or use an existing DID along with its associated DIDDoc.
+To create a new DID-Linked Resource, a client application first needs to create a DID (or use an existing DID along with its associated DIDDoc).
 This _DID-Linked Resource_ is the lowest, direct level of create/update/deactivate operation control that exits.

 ![Complex swimlanes for resource creation](../../.gitbook/assets/On-ledger%20resources%20-%20flow%20detailed.png)